gerwaric/acquisition/README.md

 # Acquisition
-Acquisition is an inventory management tool for [Path of Exile](https://www.pathofexile.com/).
+Acquisition is an inventory management tool for [Path of Exile](https://www.pathofexile.com/):

-You can download all of your stash tabs and character inventories for offline search.
+- You can download all of your stash tabs and character inventories for offline search.

-You can list items for trade using forum shop threads.
-These threads are indexed by the official trade site.
-This allows you to list items in remove-only tabs as well as character invetories, which are not normally listed on the official trade site.
+- You can list items for trade using forum shop threads, which are indexed by the official trade site.
+This allows you to list items in remove-only tabs as well as character invetories, which are not otherwise indexed on the official trade site.

-Acquisition runs on Windows, macOS, Linux.
+Acquisition can run on Windows, macOS, Linux.

-**NOTE**: macOS builds will be unavailable until I have new Apple hardware to build and test on --gerwaric

 You can download setup packages from [the releases page](https://github.com/gerwaric/acquisition/releases).